 Note: This blog post is from 2012.
-Some content, links and indeed comments from others may be outdated--though not necessarily.
+Some content may be outdated--though not necessarily.
+Same with links and subsequent comments from myself or others.
 Corrections are welcome, in the comments.
-I may revise the content if necessary.Let me say this up front: I realize that some folks may well decry my pointing this out (hold that thought).
+And I may revise the content as necessary.Let me say this up front: I realize that some folks may well decry my pointing this out (hold that thought).
 But in the spirit of my tradition of pointing out "hidden gems" in things related to CF and CFBuilder, those who may edit files via FTP will want to know that there are some enhancements for that support in CF Builder 2.0.1, now in public beta.

 Among the "other enhancements" mentioned at the bottom of the "New Features Notes" (PDF), note a few related to FTP: